jaspector

 Monday-Friday 7:30 AM-4:00 PM (Fridays close at 3:00 PM on RDOs)

-Typical inspection sequence: Governed by federal UFC and Army inspection protocols.
+Typical sequence: Governed by federal UFC and Army inspection protocols.

-Fort Riley (U.S. Army Installation) Building Permit FAQ
+Common questions about Fort Riley (U.S. Army Installation) permits

 Kansas local building permits are NOT required for U.S. government-owned property on Fort Riley.
 Federal construction requirements apply instead.

+Not all construction work requires a permit in Fort Riley (U.S. Army Installation), KS.
 The following work is generally exempt: All construction on Fort Riley is exempt from Riley County and Kansas municipal permit requirements because the land is federally owned..
+When in doubt, confirm with the local building department before starting work.